Chris Redfield: Other appearances

 Chris features in several Resident Evil films.
 In the rejected Resident Evil film script written by George A. Romero in 1998, Chris is a Native American civilian and ultimately one of the few survivors.
 In director Paul W. S. Anderson's live-action Resident Evil film series, Chris appears in Resident Evil: Afterlife (2010), where he is found trapped in a maximum security cell in Los Angeles.
 Wentworth Miller said that he requested that the filmmakers put together a montage of noteworthy video-game scenes that elaborated on Chris' experiences and background, as this would help him understand the character.
+He did not appear in the final film, Resident Evil: The Final Chapter (2016), apparently dying offscreen.
+According to actress Milla Jovovich, Chris was excluded because there were too many other Resident Evil characters.
 In the reboot film Resident Evil: Welcome to Raccoon City (2021), Chris is played by Robbie Amell.
 Chris also appears in the animated adult Resident Evil films, which, unlike the live-action films, are continuations of the games.
 Chris is one of the main characters in Resident Evil: Vendetta (2017).
 He is asking Rebecca and Leon for assistance in preventing a psychopath from spreading "The Trigger Virus" throughout New York City.
 Chris returns in the sequel, Resident Evil: Death Island (2023).
 He is a BSAA agent who investigates an outbreak of zombies in San Francisco caused by a new strain of virus.